yeuchi/TreeRings/README.md

 # Inspiration

+### Earl 'Bud' Reaves \
+After seeing many tree photos on his Facebook post, I was inspired by Bud's deligence on tracking tree age for studies.
+The prospect of automating the process might be helpful ?
+Even a quick estimate on the field might be useful ?

+### Stuart Dahlberg \
-Stuart Dahlberg was a mentor and colleague in my early career, 1994. \
+Stu was a mentor and colleague in my early career, 1994. \
 Stu once showed me a pine tree cross section while pointing out the rings and said,

 "However slow or fast, every living thing must grow. \